pingcap/docs/reference/tools/user-guide.md

 #### Full export tool TiDB Binlog

-[TiDB Binlog](/reference/tidb-binlog/overview.md) is a tool used to collect binlog data from TiDB, and provide near real-time backup and replication to downstream platforms.
+[TiDB Binlog](/reference/tidb-binlog/overview.md) is a tool used to collect binlog data from TiDB.
+It provides near real-time backup and replication to downstream platforms.

 The following is the basics of TiDB Binlog: